 Hands with an ace that still counts as eleven points are known as “soft” hands, as opposed to those in which aces must count as one point, which is known as “hard” hands.
 The difference is that a soft hand cannot go over 21 with an additional card, since the ace may simply go from counting as eleven to being worth a single point.

 Splitting and Doubling Down

 That’s it!
 You have completed our Blackjack bet and win tutorial.
-Now that you have learned how to play blackjack we suggest you should try it by yourself get the best blackjack account via agent.
+Now that you have learned how to play blackjack we suggest you should try it by yourself and open a Matchbook account via betting agent.